Ok, so here it goes.

 It’s officially 2021 and we live in a world that has created such specifically curated and idealized views about what it means to be an entrepreneur, to be a good mother, to be a present friend, to be successful… shit TO JUST BE, that it’s hard to know what’s real, and what it really takes to accomplish our goals.

 And here’s where I get to my point: 9/10 we come across successful people once they’ve already “made it” (you know, the whole overnight success phenomenon).
 We rarely get to see the progress and struggles and hardships of everyday people like you and me, before they/we become successful.
-I have a theory on why we place so much emphasis and importance on being successful while simultaneously having so much disdain for the process that gets us there, and while that could be a whole book on its own, I personally think it boils down to the following:
+I have a theory on why we place so much emphasis and importance on being successful but have so much disdain for the process that gets us there.
+And while that could be a whole book on its own, I personally think it boils down to the following:

 - We hide and shy away from our perceived failures, flaws and shortcomings and rarely make them known to anyone but ourselves.
 Why?
 In short, society typically treats vulnerability as weakness.

-- With the exponential growth and reach of social media over the past decade, we feel increasing pressure to present only the best parts of our lives, and even blur the lines between our reality and what we think our reality should be, even if it’s not what we actually want.
+- With the exponential growth and reach of social media over the past decade, we feel increasing pressure to present only the best parts of our lives, but even blur the lines between our reality and what we think our reality should be, even if it’s not what we personally want.

 - At the end of the day, let’s face it, people just typically don’t give a shit until you’re already “successful”.

-Anywho, I think that’s probably enough to give you an idea of the purpose of this blog and to see where I’m starting, and if you want to come along for the ride.
-So without further ado, here are the goals I WILL achieve in the next year, as well as the nitty-gritty of where I am RIGHT NOW:
+Anywho, I think that’s probably enough to give you an idea of the purpose of this blog and to see where I’m starting, so without further ado, let’s get to it:

 I will achieve these four personal goals by 12/31/2021: